Introduction to Thailand Part 1

 Relevant

-Go to kidsenglishthailand.org/blog/the-thai-school-calendar to read about the school year in Thailand and how it is different from most other countries.
+Go to kidsenglishthailand.org/blog/the-thai-school-calendar to read about Thailand's school year and how it differs from most other countries.

 Don't forget to check out our social media links at the bottom of the page.
 Like & subscribe to keep up to date with everything new from us here at Kids English Thailand.
-If you want to share this blog post, click on the Share Icon below.
+If you want to share this blog post, click the Share Icon below.